 Infiniti features that impact insurance costs

-Overall, Infinitis are safe vehicles even though they fall short of some other manufacturers when it comes to third-party ratings and crash tests.
+Overall, Infinitis are safe vehicles, even though they fall short of some other manufacturers when it comes to third-party ratings, safety scores and crash tests.
 Here are a few Infiniti safety features that can impact the cost of car insurance:

-- Blind spot warnings: Many 2021 and 2022 Infiniti models are equipped with a blind spot warning system, which alerts drivers when a car is in their blind spot.
+- Blind spot warnings: Many new Infiniti models are equipped with a blind spot warning system, which alerts drivers when a car is in their blind spot.
 If the driver starts to change lanes while a car is in their blind spot, the technology can direct the driver back toward the center of their lane.

 - Air bags: All Infinitis are equipped with air bags to protect the driver and passengers, regardless of where they are sitting in the car.